San Luis Obispo Museum of Art

 The San Luis Obispo Museum of Art (SLOMA) is an art museum in San Luis Obispo, California.
 The building is west of the Mission San Luis Obispo de Tolosa.

 History

 The San Luis Obispo Museum of Art was established in 1952 as the San Luis Obispo Art Association.
 This was co-founded by Elaine Badgley Arnoux, who was also its first president.

 In 1967, the association moved to its current site within the Mission Plaza block.
 The following year, it added the Gray Wing gallery.
 A second expansion in 1984 introduced the Nybak Wing.
 The institution underwent two name changes: in 1997, to the San Luis Obispo Arts Center, and in 2011, to its current name, the San Luis Obispo Museum of Art.

+In November 2025, the museum announced that it was expanding, and that the new museum would be on Higuera Street in Downtown San Luis Obispo.
+The project is estimated to cost $20 million, and will tentatively open in 2027.
+The current location on Broad Street is intended to be repurposed into an educational space.

 Programs and events

 The San Luis Obispo Museum of Art offers tours, educational programs, and community events, including artist talks and hands-on activities.
 It also participates in countywide arts initiatives.